magdhamilt/ocean-solaris/README.md

 ## Technical Details

-Technical Details
-Architecture
+### Architecture

 The simulation uses a custom WebGL shader system built with Three.js to create a living, gelatinous ocean that responds to observation and gravitational forces.

-Core Ocean Rendering
+**Core Ocean Rendering**

-Custom Shader Material: The ocean uses vertex and fragment shaders to achieve its unique gelatinous appearance and behavior.
+**Custom Shader Material**: The ocean uses vertex and fragment shaders to achieve its unique gelatinous appearance and behavior.

-Vertex Shader: Implements multi-layered wave displacement using custom blobWave functions that combine sinusoidal motion at different frequencies (3.0, 5.0, 7.0 Hz) and speeds to create organic, planetary-scale undulation.
+**Vertex Shader**: Implements multi-layered wave displacement using custom blobWave functions that combine sinusoidal motion at different frequencies (3.0, 5.0, 7.0 Hz) and speeds to create organic, planetary-scale undulation.
 Subtle pulse effects add breathing-like motion to the surface.

-Fragment Shader: Creates the translucent, semi-gelatinous appearance through:
+**Fragment Shader**: Creates the translucent, semi-gelatinous appearance through:

-Subsurface Scattering: Depth-based light penetration simulation with exponential attenuation Dynamic Viscosity: Fractal Brownian Motion (FBM) generates varying viscosity zones that affect transparency, reflectivity, and response to engineering activity
+**Subsurface Scattering**: Depth-based light penetration simulation with exponential attenuation

+**Dynamic Viscosity**: Fractal Brownian Motion (FBM) generates varying viscosity zones that affect transparency, reflectivity, and response to engineering activity

-Fresnel Effects: Edge-based glow that varies with viscosity (more liquid = stronger fresnel) Environmental Reflections: Cube map reflections modulated by metalness and roughness parameters
+**Fresnel Effects**: Edge-based glow that varies with viscosity (more liquid = stronger fresnel)

+**Environmental Reflections**: Cube map reflections modulated by metalness and roughness parameters

 Procedural Noise Systems